NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

-The ``bathy_plane_calc`` program takes as input a shapefile and a DEM, finds the 3D positions of the vertices of the shapefile in the DEM in ECEF coordinates using bilinear interpolation, and fits a plane through those 3D points.
-This would give the surface of the water to be used for bathymetry correction.
+The ``bathy_plane_calc`` program takes as input a shapefile and a DEM, finds the 3D positions of the vertices of the shapefile in the DEM in ECEF coordinates using bilinear interpolation, converts those points to a local stereographic projection, and fits a plane through them.

+When the veritces in the shapefile are picked at the water-land interface in the DEM, this would give the surface of the water to be used for bathymetry correction.
+The obtained plane can be slighty non-horizontal due to imperfectios in the camera positons and oreintations, and in the input DEM.

 Further motivation for this tool and an example of how to use it in practice is given in :numref:`water_surface`.